 “A friend of mine who was married at 13 already has several children” says Álida, “It is very difficult for me to see her in this situation because we used to play together at school.”

-With the support of Plan International’s Because I am a Girl movement, the 3 girls have worked tirelessly to unite families, communities and local authorities in the fight against child marriage.
+With the support of Plan International’s Because I am a Girl initiative, the 3 girls have worked tirelessly to unite families, communities and local authorities in the fight against child marriage.
 These efforts culminated in a successful campaign to change the minimum age for marriage in Guatemala to 18 years old.

 A huge step forward for girls’ rights